forthcoming articles

 Photoinduced bidirectional mesophase transition in vesicles containing azobenzene amphiphiles

-versible non-invasive light-induced mesophase transition from lamellar to cubic Pn3m is observed in mixed azobenzene lipid and phospholipid vesicles with small angle scattering.
+In this work, a reversible non-invasive light-induced mesophase transition from lamellar to cubic Pn3m is observed in mixed azobenzene-lipid and phospholipid vesicles using small-angle X-ray scattering.

 Accepted 2 May 2024